Srishti-20/mobile-factory-order-api/README.md

    app.run(debug=True)
    ```

-- main function is called here, that means the code starts running from this line of code.
+- The main function is called here, which means the code starts running from this line of code.
 - `app.run()' is the code to start the Flask development server.
 - (debug=True) is passed as an argument to enable functionalities like automatic reloading, error debugging information, etc.